birajchhetri30/youtube-video-summarizer/README.md

 ## 🧠 How It Works

-1. User submits a YouTube video URL
+1. User submits up to 3 YouTube video URLs
-2. The backend extracts the video transcript
+2. The backend extracts transcripts and titles for each video
+3. Transcripts are combined into a single knowledge base
-3. The transcript is split into chunks and embedded
+4. The combined content is split into chunks and embedded
-4. Embeddings are stored in a vector database (Chroma)
+5. Embeddings are stored in a vector database (Chroma)
-5. A summary of the full transcript is generated in parallel
+6. A summary of all videos is generated, including titles
-6. For Q&A:
+7. For Q&A:
-   - Relevant transcript chunks are retrieved
+   - Relevant transcript chunks are retrieved from the combined base
-   - The LLM generates answers grounded strictly in the transcript
+   - The LLM generates answers grounded in the transcripts of all videos

 ---